The Food Philosphy at TIA Wellness ResortMichelle Ford

 3. If people are on a detox how do you ‘protect’ them from the lovely food /alcohol that is available at your resort?

 Firstly, for guests on regular meals, we incorporate a lot of healthier or alternative choices as part of our regular buffets or menus.
 We aim to make these dishes so delicious, that guests choose this of their own accord and not feel healthy is boring.

 “We respect and cater for all modern lifestyle choices as our way of life in the kitchen,” says Kate Gerrard, who is our Consulting Chef on our spa cuisine.
 “We do not “protect” the guest from the other food and alcohol but support and guide the guest in their choices.
 In order for lifestyle to changes to occur the guest has to take an active part in their wellness decisions or it will remain a quick fix with no lasting impact”

 Our wellness programs have 3 levels that are designed to assist personal lifestyle changes and use an 80/20 philosophy to support comfortable and sustainable positive lifestyle changes with awareness, guided integration and inclusive wellness therapies.

 - 80% vegan, 20% raw

 We also provide the guest with support and guidance and flexibility to enjoy their meals in an environment of their choice where they are comfortable to honour their decisions - whether in restaurants, quietly at the poolside, or privately in the room.

-Fusion Maia is located on a beautiful stretch of beach, you can walk for miles!
+TIA Wellness Resort is located on a beautiful stretch of beach, you can walk for miles!
 We are located between 3 heritage sites – the Imperial city of Hue, Hoi An Ancient Town and My Son Sanctuary.

 No visit to our area is complete without visiting Hoi An.
 Take photographs in the lantern-lit lanes, stop off at the charming local coffee shops and enjoy a Vietnamese coffee or take a bicycle into the rice fields to see daily life.